-Robin Van Poelje - Director, Chief Executive Officer, Total Specific Solutions ("TSS") Operating Group
+Robin Van Poelje - Director, Chairman and Chief Executive Officer, Topicus.com Inc.

 Mr. Van Poelje has been with CSI since January 2014 when CSI acquired TSS.
-From January 2010 to now, Mr. Van Poelje has been the Chief Executive Officer of TSS, based in the Netherlands.
-Mr. Van Poelje holds a Msc. in Economics from the University of Groningen, the Netherlands and is a post graduate in Marketing and Strategy from École Supérieure de Commerce de Montpellier, France.
+From January 2010 to 2020, Mr. Van Poelje had been the Chief Executive Officer of TSS, based in the Netherlands.
+Mr. Van Poelje is the Chairman and Chief Executive Officer of Topicus.com Inc. Mr. Van Poelje is also a Director of Lumine Group Inc. Mr. Van Poelje holds a Msc. in Economics from the University of Groningen, the Netherlands and is a post graduate in Marketing and Strategy from École Supérieure de Commerce de Montpellier, France.